 Stagecoach, launched in 2007, is California’s premier country music festival, held annually at the Empire Polo Club in Indio, the same location as Coachella.
 Known for its lively celebration of country, rock, and bluegrass, Stagecoach has featured legendary artists like Carrie Underwood, Luke Bryan, and Eric Church.
 It provides a festive Western atmosphere with line dancing, BBQ, and cowboy culture, attracting fans from across the country.

-The desert setting of Stagecoach, with iconic palm trees and open spaces, is quintessentially Californian, offering breathtaking views and a relaxed vibe.
+The desert setting of Stagecoach, with its iconic palm trees and expansive open spaces, is quintessentially Californian, offering breathtaking views and a relaxed atmosphere.
 Getting to the festival is easy via Palm Springs International Airport or a scenic drive from Los Angeles.
 On-site camping, RV accommodations, and nearby hotels offer a variety of lodging options.

 4. BottleRock